MaximKotliar/Bindy/README.md

 * Signal - allows to trigger callback when some signal recieved.
 * Observable - allows to observe changing of value.
 * OptionalObservable - same as Observable, but with optional value.
 * ObservableArray - Observable array, it conforms to MutableCollection protocol, so you can work with it like with regular array: subscript index, replace objects, map, enumerate, etc...
-Also, ObservableArray has ```updates``` signal, which will you about any changes in array, such as insert, replace
+Also, ObservableArray has ```updates``` signal, which will notify you about any changes in array, such as insert, replace

 ### Observables Sample